Ursala Hudson

 Ursala Hudson is an Alaska Native textile artist, graphic designer, and fashion designer.
 She also photographs and paints.
 She creates Chilkat weaving, including dance regalia, belts, collars, and earrings.

 Biography and education

 Hudson identifies as being of European, Filipina, and Alaska Native descent.
 She is Tlingit of the Raven moiety from her grandmother's clan, the T’akdeintaan.
 The clan originated from the Snail House in Hoonah, Alaska.

 Her mother, Clarissa Rizal was an artist and weaver.
 Since Hudson lived in Colorado instead of Alaska, she questioned her right to weave in Northwest styles but gradually established her weaving practice, acknowledging her state of diaspora.
 She began weaving a few years before 2022.
+Her sister, Lily Hope, is also a well-known textile artist.

 Hudson lives in Pagosa Springs, Colorado.
 She is a mother and serves as the president and one of the founders of Pagosa Peak Open School, the community's charter school.

 Artworks

 Giving Strength Robe (2019) is a collaboration with many Chilkat and Ravenstail weavers from all over North America.
 The concept originally came from Heidi Vantrease, the project organizers include Lily Hope, Deanna Lampe, and Ursala Hudson.
 The completed robe will be given to Aiding Women in Abuse and Rape Emergencies (AWARE), Juneau's gender-inclusive shelter for survivors of gender-based violence.